LERCO

 • Optimization of cultivation conditions

-• The development of new innovative methods for improving of immunotherapy
+• Development of innovative methods for improving immunotherapy

-• Development of a tools for modulation of CAR receptors
+• Development of tools for CAR receptor modulation

-• Designing and testing of new CAR receptors
+• Design and testing of new CAR receptors

-• Optimization and validation of new therapeutic approaches based on immunotherapy
+• Optimization and validation of new immunotherapy-based approaches

-• Validation and implementation of new biomarkers for immunotherapies
+• Validation and implementation of biomarkers for immunotherapy

-Due to the very strong interdisciplinary link, the VP6 research team collaborates on some activities with other research teams:
+Due to the highly interdisciplinary nature of the research, VP6 collaborates on specific activities with the following teams:

 Head of the research program